PerchCMS/Solutions/integrations/google-analytics.md

 Created date: 2012-05-31
 Last updated: 2014-03-12
 Authors: Drew McLellan
-Title: Keeping track of traffic with Google Analytics
+Title: How can I keep track of traffic with Google Analytics?
 Tags: google analytics

-# Keeping track of traffic with Google Analytics
+# How can I keep track of traffic with Google Analytics?

 ## Google Analytics is a useful and powerful tool to help you keep track of activity on your website.
 Here's how you integrate the tracking code into Perch.